What is Social-Emotional Learning?

 Feedback for the teacher and student Immediate, frequent feedback communicated to the teacher and the student, according to which it is possible to understand the student’s progress in relation to the learning plan that was set

-The role of the teacher and the student The student takes ownership of the learning process and gets more responsibility, while the teacher gets more data about the student and becomes a professional, emotional facilitator
+The role of the teacher and the student The student takes ownership of the learning process and assumes more responsibility, while the teacher receives more data about the student and becomes a professional, emotional facilitator

 Combination of Personalized and Social-Emotional Learning Approaches